yriyazi/UT-Adaptive_Control_400/README.md

 - Kalman Identification
 - Nonlinear System Identification

-## Contributing

-Contributions to this simulation repository are welcome!
-If you encounter issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 # Simulation2: Advanced Control Strategies

 This folder contains code and resources for exploring advanced control strategies in an adaptive control context.
 The simulation scenarios included are: